-It’s in fact the West which increasingly takes up the responsibility trying to well-preserve and genuinely further develop the traditional Thai Medicine tradition.
-It sounds maybe awkward, but nowadays sometimes we, from the West, perhaps know more about the Thai Traditional Medicine heritage than the average Thai themselves.
+It’s in fact the West that increasingly takes up the responsibility trying to well-preserve and genuinely further develop traditional Thai Medicine.
+It sounds maybe awkward, but nowadays sometimes we, massage therapists from the West, perhaps know more about the Thai Traditional Medicine heritage than the average Thai themselves.

 But all that doesn’t matter—it’s not about Thai or not-Thai, it’s about humanity, about something that belongs to the whole of mankind.
 And with bringing all what’s about to vanish in Thailand to the West, justice to mankind’s heritage is done.